 About the Training

-Craniosacral therapy is an elegant and effective system of healing based on the discoveries of Dr. William Sutherland.
-He found that there exists a subtle micro-movement in the body.
+Craniosacral therapy is an elegant and effective system of healing based on the discovery by Dr. William Sutherland that there exists a subtle micro-movement in the body.
 Through extensive experimentation, early osteopathic physicians noticed that when this motion is in full expression, many conditions improve.
 “Craniosacral” also refers to the significance of the central structures of the body including the cranium, spine, and sacrum.

 The biodynamic paradigm, which underlies our approach to craniosacral therapy and all courses at the School of Inner Health, focuses on amplifying the inherent health and healing capacity of the system.
 Though health is always present, it can be obscured by overwhelming challenge.